Telehealth software systems surged in popularity due to the COVID-19 pandemic, and recent studies indicate that they remain desirable.

 Providers can achieve better patient engagement through telehealth solutions.
 As previously mentioned, virtual visits encourage patients to contact their healthcare provider earlier and more frequently rather than waiting until their condition gets worse.

-Beyond virtual visits, a range of telehealth solutions can aid in chronic disease management, medication adherence, monitoring health conditions, and following treatment procedures.
-Telehealth solutions can also offer an additional level of caregiver support.
+Beyond virtual visits, a range of telehealth software systems can aid in chronic disease management, medication adherence, monitoring health conditions, and following treatment procedures.
+Telehealth software can also offer an additional level of caregiver support.

 When patients miss their appointments, it’s a financial loss for the healthcare provider.
 For a clinic that sees 20 patients a day, a 10 percent no-show rate means two missed appointments a day.
 With the average income for a patient visit across all specialties being $200, that’s about $400 a day in lost revenue for a single provider.
 Over $100,000 a year.
 Ouch.